 Naps from 7 to 12 months

-Of all of the fun milestones that could happen between Baby’s seventh and twelfth month, changes to her napping schedule probably aren’t going to make anyone’s top ten.
+Of all of the fun milestones that could happen between baby’s seventh and twelfth month, changes to their napping schedule probably aren’t going to make anyone’s top ten.
 That doesn’t mean those changes aren’t happening, though!

 Changing napping times